mcgivrer/minimal/docs/docs/chapter-03-start_drawing_with_renderer.md

 - `title` is the window title bar
 - `width` and `height`… the size of the window.

-I'd like to propose a full screen mode, to splash our window all over the screen, so we need to implement something:
+I'd like to propose a full-screen mode, to splash our window all over the screen, so we need to implement something:

 ```java
 public class Window {